 For the case study of the tubular system, the following cost function is used for MPC:

-In contrast to before, we track a particle size for the median diameter $d_{50} = 1500 \, \mu m$ that was not available before because the method of moments was used.
+In contrast to before, we track a particle size for the median diameter $d_{50} = 200 \, \mu m$.
+The median diameter was not available before because the method of moments was used.
 In addition, the feed $F_{\text{feed}}$ is maximized.
 For the temperature, a constraint is imposed at the outlet of the crystallizer at $T=310 \, K$.
 Again, we penalize changes in the inputs.
-The results for the tubular case are shown in Figure~\ref{figure:MPCTubular10Sims}.
+The results for the tubular case are shown in Figure~\ref{figure:MPCTubular10Sims} and Figure~\ref{figure:SnapshotsTubular}.
 The results are summarized in Table~\ref{tb:ResultsTubular}.
-No comparison to the first-principle model can be performed, since for the tubular system, the complexity of the first-principle model prevents direct usage in the control algorithm.
+No comparison can be made to the first-principle model, since for the tubular system, the complexity of the first-principle model prevents direct usage in the control algorithm.
+Therefore, the values for closed-loop cost are difficult to interpret.
+Fortunately, the controller was able to consistently avoid constraint violations.
 As for the case study of the MSMPR system, 10 different models are trained on the same data set for the tubular crystallizer.